deeppavlov/DeepPavlov/deeppavlov/models/squad/README.md

    * **ans_predicted** - text of predicted answer in raw context
    * **ans_start_predicted** - start position of predicted answer in raw context
    * **ans_end_predicted** - end position of predicted answer in raw context

-### Config file
-Default config, which could be found at `deeppavlov/configs/squad/squad.json`

 ## Running model
 **Tensorflow-1.4.0 with GPU support is required** to run this model.